Your study stay at HSWT

 -

-Support & cultural programme
+Support & Cultural programme

 If you wish, we can arrange a student buddy for you, who will help you with your arrival and the start of your studies and can answer questions about student life from their own experience.